zwhong714/PSFT/README.md

 `python ./prepare_data.py`

-You can modify this file to support your PSFT dataset, ensuring that the key `demostration` is retained in the parquet.
+You can modify this file to support your PSFT dataset, ensuring that the key `demonstration` is retained in the parquet.

 ## Training